ClaudeMod

 2. Create OAuth Credentials — APIs & Services → Credentials → Create Credentials → OAuth Client ID

-• Choose Desktop Application (no redirect URIs needed!)
+• Choose Desktop Application for a public PKCE client (no redirect URIs needed) or Web Application for a confidential client

-• Download and note your Client ID & Client Secret
+• Download and note your Client ID and, if issued, Client Secret

 3. Enable APIs — APIs & Services → Library, then enable each service: